Hawaii records 5 new coronavirus-related deaths, 215 additional infections

 The state’s official coronavirus-related death toll includes 787 fatalities on Oahu, 145 on Hawaii island, 101 on Maui, 13 on Kauai, one on Molokai and 11 Hawaii residents who died outside the state.

-The U.S. coronavirus-related death toll today is over 797,000 and the nationwide infection tally is more than 49.8 million.
+The U.S. coronavirus-related death toll Sunday was over 797,000 and the nationwide infection tally was more than 49.8 million.

-State health officials have been including probable infections in its total case counts.
+State health officials have been including probable infections in the total case count.
 Probable infections include people who never received a confirmatory test but are believed to have had the virus because of their known exposure and symptoms or because of a positive antigen test.

-Health officials counted 2,843,736 new COVID-19 test results in today’s tally.
-The state’s 7-day average positivity rate is 1.8%, according to the Hawaii COVID-19 Data dashboard.
+Health officials counted 2,843,736 new COVID-19 test results in Sunday’s tally.
+The state’s seven-day average positivity rate is 1.8%, according to the Hawaii COVID-19 Data dashboard.

 The seven-day average case count for Oahu is 87 and the seven-day average positivity rate is 2.1%, state health officials said today.

 The latest Hawaii COVID-19 vaccine summary says 2,405,120 vaccine doses have been administered through state and federal distribution programs as of Friday, up 9,014 from a day earlier.
-Health officials say that 72% of the state’s population is now fully vaccinated, and 78% have received at least one dose.
+Health officials say that 72% of the state’s population is now fully vaccinated, with 78% having received at least one dose.

-Of all the confirmed Hawaii infection cases, 5,120 have required hospitalizations, with eight new hospitalizations reported today.
+Of all the confirmed Hawaii infection cases, 5,120 have required hospitalization, with eight new hospitalizations reported Sunday.

-Thirty hospitalizations in the overall statewide count are Hawaii residents who were diagnosed and treated outside the state.
-Of the 5,090 hospitalizations within the state, 3,915 have been on Oahu, 615 on Maui, 444 on the Big Island, 101 on Kauai, 10 on Molokai and five on Lanai.

-According to the latest information from the department’s Hawaii COVID-19 Data dashboard, a total of 40 patients with the virus were in Hawaii hospitals as of Friday, with eight in intensive care units and four on ventilators.

 By participating in online discussions you acknowledge that you have agreed to the Terms of Service.
 An insightful discussion of ideas and viewpoints is encouraged, but comments must be civil and in good taste, with no personal attacks.
 If your comments are inappropriate, you may be banned from posting.
 Report comments if you believe they do not follow our guidelines.